alex-nexus/alkchen.com/models/_posts/books/hard-things-about-hard-things/2022-07-12-hard-things-about-hard-things.md

 ### 4. Company politics
 CEOs who avoid politics, accidentally, end up encouraging it.

-> The right kind of ambition is ambition for the company’s success and the individual’s own success being a by-product of it.

 If one executive complains about another’s behavior, get both of them into one room to resolve the issue.
 If an executive complains about another’s performance and you already knew it, then it is already too late; you should fire that executive since improving skills is doable, but regaining the support of the organization is hard for him/her.
 If an executive complains about another’s performance and it’s new news, strongly disagree right there and then evaluate the complaint objectively.
 Individuals optimizing personal achievements over the company are bad.
 Worse if they are managers since that encourages employees to do so.

 #### Titles and promotions